 ♦ Try cognitive behavioral therapy.
 Cognitive behavioral therapy, or CBT, focuses on resolving anxieties you may

 have about getting enough sleep.
 Through cognitive behavioral therapy, you learn to identify and change negative thoughts and beliefs about sleep into positive thoughts and images that will help you fall asleep more easily, and fall back to sleep when you awake in the night.
 Both in-person and video-assisted CBT sessions have been shown to be effective improving sleep.

 Sleep is important for supporting every function in your body.
 Quality sleep will buoy your mental and physical health, regardless of where you are in your cancer journey.
 If you’re having trouble sleeping, talk to your healthcare provider.
 Your healthcare provider can offer you support, help pinpoint the cause of your sleeplessness, work with you to develop a better-sleep plan, and refer you to a sleep specialist if needed.

 Dr. Patricia Carter is an associate professor of nursing at The University of Texas at Austin School of Nursing in Austin, TX, and an active member of the American Academy of Sleep Medicine, the Sleep Research Society, and the Oncology Nursing Society.
 She is a nurse scientist who has been designing and conducting intervention research with cancer survivors and their family caregivers for over 17 years.
 Dr. Carter is passionate about helping everyone get a better night’s sleep.
-You can find her on Twitter @carter3236.

 This article was published in Coping® with Cancer magazine, March/April 2017.